ashita03/ashita03/README.md

 📊 I am a **_data scientist_**, who performs analysis and uses machine learning models to suit the business requirement.
 Along with carrying out data analysis, I love a tint of management in order to be able to scale my analysis to the changes required.

+#### 📚 I am currently studying Masters of Information Technology & Analytics at Rutgers Business School - Newark, and will be graduating in December 2024

 ### ⚒️ Work Experience
 My previous job involved a lot of analysis with the aim to highlight critical aspects of the product and its performance.
 Furthermore, I worked towards using the insights to recommend better approaches to a problem.
 Additionally, I also managed a few product development aspects from ideation phase to execution with the help of my team members.